 Toolkit for staff in schools and (NEW!) community colleges

-The Classified School Employee Summer Assistance program allows classified employees in K-12 districts to withhold up to 10 percent of their monthly salary during the school year, and receive that money — matched by the state up to a dollar for dollar — in one or two payments during the summer.
+The Classified School Employee Summer Assistance program allows classified employees in K-12 and community college districts to withhold up to 10% of their monthly salary during the academic year, and receive that money — matched by the state up to a dollar for dollar — in one or two payments during the summer.

 Who is eligible to participate?

 First, your district must choose to participate in the program.
 If your district is participating, classified employees must be employed by the district for at least one year prior to electing to have funds withheld.
-The employee must work less than 11 months out of a 12-month period, and earn no more than $62,400 per school year.
+The employee must work 11 months or fewer out of a 12-month period, and earn no more than $62,400 per school year.

 How do you get your district to participate?